 Nutrition Breakdown Feature.
 Enter a food, food combination or drink into the "Search a Term" box.
 Use the singular of the word - e.g. USE buffaloberry NOT "buffaloberries".
-Click Nutrition Value and the breakdown is displayed just as it would be on a product label.
+The breakdown is displayed just as it would be on a product label

 Many suffering from tinnitus find consuming the "baking yeast" found in much British bread; in many manufactured biscuits, and in shop-bought cakes aggravates their tinnitus.
 Those tinnitus sufferers affected in this way have observed that items containing brewer's yeast will probably have a similar, but slightly less dramatic effect on their tinnitus.
 Test this out using the elimination method of removing an item from your diet for 3 weeks or a month, and then eating it again.
 Do you notice a difference?
 Tinnitus sufferers who do notice one would be well advised to also avoid many brands of beer and lager, and some (but not all!) wines!